How to decide which one is the best option for you?

 Even if you’re a beginner or your schooling was not from an English medium school or your English knowledge is not up to the mark, taking coaching nullifies any disadvantage that you had so far.

-If you scroll up again and reread cons of self study, you will find all of those points are taken care of through coaching!
-I may not need to say anything more because whatever you lack from self-study, you pick-up through coaching.
+If you scroll up again and re read cons of self study, you will find all of those points are taken care of through coaching!
+It’s might not needed to say anything more because whatever you lack from self-study, you pick-up through coaching.

 So, what should you choose then?